Building A Tactical Lever Action Rifle

 Midwest Industries designed an M-Lok handguard for the Marlin 1895.
 When used on the Marlin 336, you get something better looking and more functional than the Mossberg 464 SP.
 Although you do lose the length of pull adjustability.
 But do you see something that the Marlin does that the Mossberg can’t?
-The top picatinny rail for optics.
+The top Picatinny rail for optics.
 That was the biggest problem with the Mossberg.
-Sure you could get the right set of rings and a scope but the Marlin 336 allows you to attach any optic of your choosing.
+Sure you could get the right set of rings and scope but the Marlin 336 allows you to attach any optic of your choosing.
 Red dots seem to work the best on a lever action rifle.

 The success of the Marlin MLOK handguard led Midwest to make a similar handguard for the Henry Repeating Arms lever guns however it is significantly more complex to install.
 While the Marlin handguard takes at most 10 minutes with simple tools, the Henry handguard almost requires a competent gunsmith.
 Below is a concept gun by Henry called the X1.